Updated: Oct 23, 2020

 Let’s forget our political differences and see these forgotten people as casualties of war – so we leave no one behind.

-Let’s roll up our collective sleeves and together we’ll develop creative ways to fix the real problems: systemic racism, poverty, the war economy, ecological devastation and mistreatment of immigrants and indigenous peoples.
+Let’s roll up our collective sleeves and together we’ll develop creative ways to fix the real problems: systemic racism, poverty, militarism & the war economy, ecological devastation, the distorted moral narrative of religious nationalism, and mistreatment of immigrants and indigenous peoples.

 On this post’s ballot: